barryclark/jekyll-now/_posts/2018-12-28-Setting-Up.md

 Here is a simple instruction on how to create a blog like this.
 (Just in case if I forget how I built this. lol.)
 * Go to <https://www.github.com> and register an account
 * Create your first repository and name it yourname.github.io
-  * It will create a [Github Page](https://pages.github.com/) with above url
+  * It will create a [Github Page](https://pages.github.com/) with above URL
   * Add an HTML file and make some changes
 * Create another repository
   * Name it **something**
   * Now go to repo Setting >> under Github Pages >> change Source to master branch
-  * After a while you can see the content in **something** repo at yourname.github.io/something
+  * After a while, you can see the content in **something** repo at yourname.github.io/something
 * In my case, what I did was, I just forked [jekyll-now](https://github.com/barryclark/jekyll-now) and renamed it to [blog](https://github.com/sawthinkar/blog).
   * What is [Jekyll](https://jekyllrb.com/)?
 Jekyll is a simple, blog-aware, static site generator